List

 group_by : ([A], A -> B) -> Map<B, [A]> group_by(l, f)

-, returning a map from each return value of
+Calls f on each element of l, returning a map from each return value of

-to the list of elements that gave that return value.
+f to the list of elements that gave that return value.

 assert group_by(["turtle", "dog", "cat"], |a| length(a)) == { 6 => ["turtle"], 3 => ["dog", "cat"] } assert group_by([42.3, .428, 13.3], |a| a > 10) == { true => [42.3, 13.3], false => [.428] } assert group_by([42.3, .428, 13.3], |a| a) == { 42.3 => [42.3], .428 => [.428], 13.3 => [13.3] } assert group_by( ["cow", "dog", "cat"], |a| String.to_chars(a) |> head ) == { 'c' => ["cow", "cat"], 'd' => ["dog"] }